bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-03-11-ali-and-ava.md

+---
+layout: post
+title: Ali & Ava
+published: true
+date: 2022-03-11
+readtime: true
+categories: ['NEW RELEASES']
+tags: [Drama]
+metadata: 'UK 2020, 94 mins<br> Director: Clio Barnard'
+pdf: '2022-03-11-ali-and-ava.pdf'
+---

 The romance of Clio Barnard’s fourth feature _Ali & Ava_ has a naturalism rarely captured in cinema.
 Instead of the lovers existing in a bubble, apart from other people, multicultural Bradford is woven into the story.
-The two leads – drawn from real people Barnard met while making _The Arbor_ (2010) and _The Selfish Giant_ (2013) – are lived-in, with baggage and responsibilities pulling them back to their families and pasts.
+The two leads – drawn from real people Barnard met while making<br> _The Arbor_ (2010) and _The Selfish Giant_ (2013) – are lived-in, with baggage and responsibilities pulling them back to their families and pasts.

 Ali (Adeel Akhtar, buzzing with jocular energy) is a Bengal-British Muslim, a local DJ and property manager who treats his tenants like mates.
 He is estranged from his wife Runa (Ellora Torchia), but they still live together, masquerading as a couple to his family.